 Students are expected to successfully complete prerequisites before proceeding forward through the sequence.
 The math department recommends that a student earning less than a C- in one of the sequential courses should consider repeating that course rather than attempting the next course.

 It is recommended that all students attending post-high school education take a mathematics course all four years of high school.
 Students going into STEM fields should take Algebra II, Pre Calculus, and Statistics.
 Students not going into STEM fields should still take Algebra II, Probability and Statistics or ICC Statistics, and consider Topics of Math.

 ALGEBRA I - 2 CREDITS - 9, 10, 11, 12 NCAA APPROVED - Algebra I teaches the skills and concepts necessary to complete all other math courses at the high school and college level.
-The course covers the Iowa Core set of essential skills and concepts starting with a review of the basic algebra tools such as: number properties, solving and rewriting equations and inequalities, order of operations, exponents, linear functions, and graphing on the coordinate plane.
-Topics covered include problem solving using linear equations, radicals, polynomials, quadratic functions, solving systems of equations, functions, rational expressions, transformations, statistics, and probability.
+The course covers the Iowa Core set of essential skills and concepts.
+Units covered are: One-Variable Statistics; Linear Equations, Inequalities, & Systems; Two-Variable Statistics; Functions; Intro to Exponential Functions; Intro to Quadratic Functions; Quadratic Equations.
+A calculator is recommended.

-GEOMETRY - 2 CREDITS - 9, 10, 11, 12 NCAA APPROVED Prerequisite: Algebra I - Topics covered relate to the Iowa Core Curriculum include transformations, geometric figures and their measurements, area, volume, and construction.
-Introduction to writing proofs, using similarity, right triangles, and trigonometry as well as continued use of algebra skills are included.
+GEOMETRY - 2 CREDITS - 9, 10, 11, 12 NCAA APPROVED Prerequisite: Algebra I - Topics covered relate to the Iowa Core Curriculum which include constructions, transformations, triangle congruence and similarity, right triangle trigonometry, solid geometry, area, volume, coordinate geometry, and circles as well as continued use of algebra skills.
 A compass and protractor will be used, and a calculator is required; a scientific calculator is preferred.

 PRE-CALCULUS MATHEMATICS - 2 CREDITS - 10, 11, 12 NCAA APPROVED Prerequisite: Algebra II - Pre-Calculus Mathematics will prepare students for college mathematics and science courses.
 The three main areas discussed are analytical geometry, functions, and trigonometry.
 A graphing calculator is required.
 This course is recommended for any student planning to go into one of the STEM fields.

-PROBABILITY AND STATISTICS - 1 CREDITS - 9, 10, 11, 12 NCAA APPROVED Prerequisite: Algebra I - Probability and Statistics will emphasize methods for analyzing and making inferences about data.
+PROBABILITY AND STATISTICS - 1 CREDIT - 9, 10, 11, 12 NCAA APPROVED Prerequisite: Algebra I - Probability and Statistics will emphasize methods for analyzing and making inferences about data.
 Other topics covered are: permutations, combinations, probability, sampling techniques, and correlations.
-The majority of the Iowa Core Curriculum statistics standards are addresses in this course.
+The majority of the Iowa Core Curriculum statistics standards are addressed in this course.
 A calculator is required; a scientific calculator is preferred.
-It is recommended that all students attending post-high school education take Probability and Statistics or ICCC Statistics I.
+It is recommended that all students attending post-high school education take Probability and Statistics or ICCC Statistics.

 ICCC STATISTICS (MAT-157) - 1 HIGH SCHOOL CREDIT AND 4 SEMESTER HOURS COLLEGE CREDIT - 11, 12 NCAA APPROVED Student must have scored at the minimum placement level on the ALEKS.
-Required: scientific calculator is required. - This is the first course in basic probability and statistics which includes the study of frequency distributions, measures of central tendency and dispersion, elements of statistical inference, regression and correlation.
+This is the first course in basic probability and statistics which includes the study of frequency distributions, measures of central tendency and dispersion, elements of statistical inference, regression and correlation.
+A scientific calculator is required.